Red Rose Rockets - Club Information, Rules and Regulations

 All newcomers will start competing within a starter team (provided we have enough starter dogs available); these competitions take place at most summer tournaments and are open to dogs over the age of 12 months but with less than 200 Flyball points.
 (Points are not awarded for starter competitions)

 Once a dog and handler are ready to move onto sanctioned tournament (dogs must be over 18 months old) they will be placed in one of our sanctioned teams.
-New dogs or new handlers will usually always start in the bottom team regardless of timings; this is essential for dog and handler to learn about competing without too much pressure.
+Dogs progressing from Starters will always start in the bottom team regardless of timings; this is essential for dog and handler to learn passing and for the dog to get experience passing other dogs without too much pressure.
+Each dog must learn to pass with different dogs so that they can fit into any position on a team.
+If a few dogs are ready to move in to open at the same time then our aim would be to run those dogs as a team as they woould have run together in starters .
 Once competing in sanctioned competition members are expected to purchase team kit from our supplier.
 When appearing in the ring all team members are expected to wear their kit.
 It is accepted that in the heat of the moment tempers can flare but members are requested to be courteous to their team members, fellow competitors, judge and ring party at all times.

 A dog returning from Injury will be put into a 5 dog team and share a place, until proven fit.

 All team members must learn every aspect of ring party duties,and participate regular.

 At some summer tournaments the team may camp; members are reminded that they are representatives of the team at all times and therefore expected to abide by the tournament organisers rules and regulations, all camping fees must be paid in advance of the tournament and all team members must expect to provide and cater for themselves.